The Certification Process

 Here are answers to common questions about our PTCRB Certification Program.
 If you have questions that we have not answered, please submit a question or contact us.

-Devices eligible for PTCRB certification include smartphones, feature phones, Internet of Things (IoT) devices, notebook computers and modules.
+Devices eligible for PTCRB certification include smartphones, feature phones, notebook computers, modules, and devices designed around certified modules.

 PTCRB certification provides third-party assurance that certified devices meet a minimum set of requirements to ensure interoperability with wireless networks throughout the world.